UCLOrengoGroup/cath-tools-seqscan/README.md

 Lots of room for improvement - this was intended as a proof of concept rather than a genuinely useful script in its own right.
 Happy to make improvements though - please log issues with GitHub.

+## Mapping sequence to structure

+**TL;DR** the numbering in the FASTA headers of the resulting alignments is based on the full protein sequence (```biomap``` entries) or the PDB SEQRES records (```cath```).

+It's not always trivial to map between residues in a sequence alignment and residues in a 3D structure.
+A couple of issues (#4 and #5) highlight this.
+The sequence headers in the alignment provide information on the start/stop positions for each entry.
+For the ```biomap``` entries, this is a sequential numbering based on the full protein sequence.
+For the ```cath``` entries, this is usually based on the PDB residue labels that appear in the ATOM records of the PDB (e.g. not sequential numbers).
+To further complicate things, the sequences used for the CATH domains actually come from the PDB SEQRES records, rather than the ATOM records.
+As a result, the domain sequences can contain residues not observed in the PDB structure and this can affect the numbering scheme.

+So, long story short - the script currently contains a hack that will 'correct' the headers in the resulting sequence alignment so that the CATH domains will have start/stop positions that directly map to the SEQRES records.